cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

   2. Values specified in the `openstack_config` runtime property for the node instance whose operation is currently being executed (in the case of relationship operations, the `openstack_config` property of either the *source* or *target* node instances will be used if available, with the *source*'s one taking precedence).
   3. Values specified in the `openstack_config` operation input.

+## Configuration Structure

-The `openstack_config` property can contain these key-value pairs.
+The `openstack_config` property can contain the following key-value pairs.

-* `username` Username for authentication with the OpenStack Keystone service.
+* `username`: Username for authentication with the OpenStack Keystone service.
-* `password` Password for authentication with the OpenStack Keystone service.
+* `password`: Password for authentication with the OpenStack Keystone service.
-* `tenant_name` Name of the tenant to be used.
+* `tenant_name`: Name of the tenant to be used.
-* `auth_url` URL of the OpenStack Keystone service.
+* `auth_url`: URL of the OpenStack Keystone service.
-* `region` OpenStack region to be used.
+* `region`: OpenStack region to be used.
 This can be optional when there is only a single region.
+* `insecure`, `ca_cert`: Control how SSL certificate validation is performed (see below).
-* `nova_url` (**Deprecated** - instead, use `custom_configuration` to pass `bypass_url` directly to the Nova client.)
+* `nova_url`: (**Deprecated** - instead, use `custom_configuration` to pass `bypass_url` directly to the Nova client.)
 Explicit URL for the OpenStack Nova service.
 This can be used to override the URL for the Nova service that is listed in the Keystone service.
-* `neutron_url` (**Deprecated** - instead, use `custom_configuration` to pass `endpoint_url` directly to the Neutron client).
+* `neutron_url`: (**Deprecated** - instead, use `custom_configuration` to pass `endpoint_url` directly to the Neutron client).
 Explicit URL for the OpenStack Neutron service.
 This may be used to override the URL for the Neutron service that is listed in the Keystone service.
-* `custom_configuration` A dictionary that enables a custom configuration parameter to be overridden or directly passed to each of the OpenStack clients, by using any of the relevant keys: `keystone_client`, `nova_client`, `neutron_client` or `cinder_client`.
+* `custom_configuration`: A dictionary that enables a custom configuration parameter to be overridden or directly passed to each of the OpenStack clients, by using any of the relevant keys: `keystone_client`, `nova_client`, `neutron_client` or `cinder_client`.
   * Parameters passed directly to OpenStack clients using the `custom_configuration` mechanism override other definitions .
 For example, any of the common OpenStack configuration parameters listed above, such as `username` and `tenant_name`.
   * Following is an example for the usage of the `custom_configuration` section in a blueprint:
 {{< gsHighlight  yaml  >}}